Here is a quick summary …

 High resolution images have more coloured dots (300dpi) and this allows for greater detail and colour subtleness.
 Most commonly used for printing photo realistic results.
 File sizes are typically larger.

 Low resolution images have less dots (72dpi) and less colour detail.
 Most commonly used for online purposes.
 Compared to high res, low resolution images are much smaller in file size.

 What is a logo redraw?

-Perfectly tracing over a bitmap logo (jpg) within a vector based program (Illustrator).
+Perfectly tracing over a bitmap logo (say a .jpg) within a vector based program (like Adobe Illustrator).
 Once the redrawing has been completed, the bitmap image is removed and the redrawn logo is saved as a perfect true vector EPS image.
 All the properties of a vector EPS now apply to this redrawn logo.
 The best and most accurate way to redraw a logo is by hand using the pen tool.